The Mills Brothers: Postwar years

-The rise of rock and roll did little to decrease the Mills Brothers popularity.
+The rise of rock and roll did little to decrease the Mills Brothers' popularity.
 "Glow Worm" jumped to number two on the pop charts in 1952.
-"Opus One", an updated version to the Tommy Dorsey hit, was soon on the charts as well, followed by "You're Nobody till Somebody Loves You", "The Jones Boy", "Yellow Bird", "Standing on the Corner", and "If I Had My Way".
+It was the fifth million selling record for the Mills Brothers.
 The track also peaked at No. 10 in the UK Singles Chart in January 1953.
-It was the fifth million selling record for the Mills Brothers.
+"Opus One", an updated version of the Tommy Dorsey hit, was soon on the charts as well, followed by "You're Nobody till Somebody Loves You", "The Jones Boy", "Yellow Bird", "Standing on the Corner", and "If I Had My Way".

-In 1956, John Sr., when he was 68, stopped touring with the group.
+In 1956, John Sr., when he was 74, stopped touring with the group.
 As a trio, the Mills Brothers were frequent guests on television talk shows and variety shows.
-After leaving Decca for Dot Records, they had a hit in 1958 with a version of "Get a Job" by The Silhouettes.
+After leaving Decca for Dot Records, they had a hit in 1958 with a version of "Get a Job", originally recorded by The Silhouettes.
 They reached the charts with "Yellow Bird" two years before Arthur Lyman's version was a Top Ten hit.
 "Cab Driver", written by Carson Parks and recorded in 1968, was their last hit (No. 23 Pop, No. 3 Easy Listening).